 This week’s headlines were clear: Coconut oil is unhealthy.

-Since the publication of the on June 15, 2017, there has been a wave of headlines condemning the use of coconut oil.
+Since the publication of the Presidential Advisory on Dietary Fats and Cardiovascular Disease on June 15, 2017, there has been a wave of headlines condemning the use of coconut oil.

 All media outlets had the same story: the AHA advisory reviewed the existing data on saturated fat and showed that coconut oil increases bad cholesterol (LDL).
 Additionally, the scientists did not see a difference between coconut oil and other sources of saturated fat, like butter, lard and palm oil.